umakiyer/KickStart-Analysis/README.md

-# Kickstarting with Excel
+# Kickstart Data Analysis with Excel

 ##    Overview of Project
 	To find out how different campaigns fared based on differnet launch dates & funding goals, using Excel and kickstart data.
-	By derterming the best month & funding goal amount will help Louise the success of her fundraising campaign .
+By determining the best month & funding goal amount will help Louise the success of her future fundraising campaign.
-	It will help Louise select best combination of launch month & funding goal amount to assure the seccuess of future campaigns .

 ## Analysis and Challenges